- Housing and Residence Life Home

 All deposit refund requests are due by May 1, and must be made in writing (E-mail, fax or letter) to: Housing and Residence Life, 215 Living Learning Center, 111 South Green Drive, Athens, OH 45701; Fax: (740) 593-4089; E-mail: email@example.com

 All students are required to pay for the type of accommodations in which they are residing.
 The University cannot guarantee that capacity preferences will be met during the assignment process.

-Refunds are processed according to the below refund schedule by Residential Housing only after the student has removed all of his or her belongings from their assigned room and a Residential Housing staff member has completed a checkout form and returned it to our office.
-Please keep in mind that cancellation of room and board must be requested in writing directly to Residential Housing and does not automatically cancel charges assessed by other University department, and / or class registration.
+Refunds are processed according to the below refund schedule by Housing and Residence Life only after the student has removed all of his or her belongings from their assigned room and a Housing and Residence Life staff member has completed a checkout form and returned it to our office.
+Please keep in mind that cancellation of room and board must be requested in writing directly to Housing and Residence Life and does not automatically cancel charges assessed by other University department, and / or class registration.
 The students should check with the Office of the University Registrar for questions related to cancellation of registration.

-Residential Housing will not remove housing / dining service charges from a student account as long as he or she is enrolled for classes on the Athens campus unless the student has received an approved exemption/termination from their housing commitment.
+Housing and Residence Life will not remove housing / dining service charges from a student account as long as he or she is enrolled for classes on the Athens campus unless the student has received an approved exemption/termination from their housing commitment.

 The amount of any refund is based on the following percentages of the semesterly room and meal charge.
 For purposes of this policy, the week begins on the first day the residence halls open.
 Please note that amount of refund may vary if a change of rate occurs.

 - Prior to opening of residence hall - 100% (minus deposit)

 - 5th week of semester or after - NO REFUND